mattjonesuk/CWTCHDataAnalysis/README.md

 # CWTCHDataAnalysis

 ## About
-The CWTCHDataAnalysis scripts import, tidy and transform cognitive data collected using the Cardiff Web Tools for Cognitive Health (CWTCH) online research platform.
+The CWTCHDataAnalysis scripts import, tidy and transform cognitive data collected using the Cardiff Web Tools for Cognitive Health (CWTCH) online research platform (https://cwtch.ounce.ac/).
 This platform was developed by Ounce Technology (www.ouncetech.co.uk) in collaboration with researchers at Cardiff University, UK.

 ## Prerequisites
 In order to run the scripts successfully, you will need: